 The following components are visible on the back panel of the SDX 11500/13500/14500/16500/18500/20500 appliance:

-160 GB removable solid-state drive that is used to store the Citrix ADC software.
+One 160 GB or larger removable solid-state drive that is used to store the Citrix ADC software.

 USB port (reserved for a future release).

 Non-maskable interrupt (NMI) Button that is used at the request of Technical Support and produces a core dump on the Citrix ADC appliance.
-You must use a pen, pencil, or other pointed object to press this red button, which is recessed to prevent unintentional activation.
+Use a pen, pencil, or other pointed object to press this red button, which is recessed to prevent unintentional activation.

 Two removable hard-disk drives that are used to store user data.